 NEW!!
-Please find a link to the pdf copy of our 2016 interim report on the population dynamics and critical habitat of woodland caribou of the Saskatchewan Boreal Shield, here:
+Please find links to pdf copies of our 2019 Final Report and 2016 Interim Report on the population dynamics and critical habitat of woodland caribou of the Saskatchewan Boreal Shield, here:

 In 2013, we initiated a major project on the population dynamics and critical habitat of woodland caribou living in the Boreal Shield region of Saskatchewan, Canada.
 This is a 5-year study funded primarily by an NSERC Collaborative Research and Development Grant in partnership with three federal ministries (Industry Canada, Western Economic Diversification, and Environment Canada), the Province of Saskatchewan, and several companies operating in our study area (see funding information, below).
 Academic collaborators include Dr. Jill Johnstone, Dr. Ryan Brook, and Dr. Xulin Guo at the University of Saskatchewan; Dr. Paul Paquet; Dr. Yeen Ten Hwang [Saskatchewan Ministry of Environment] and Dr. Cheryl Johnson [Environment Canada]).
 Woodland caribou are classified as Threatened in the boreal forests of Canada, and caribou of the Saskatchewan Boreal Shield comprise one of the least studied populations.
 The region is the only one of 51 caribou ranges currently identified as data deficient by Environment Canada with respect to status, trend, and definition of critical habitat.
 What is remarkable about the Saskatchewan Boreal Shield, however, is that unlike most other caribou ranges in Canada habitat disturbance is almost entirely natural (from